 Public Relations and Events (PRE)

-The Research Committee is responsible for identifying and distributing data to APA members to help them understand and manage their audio business.
-The committee’s two largest projects are the Consumer Survey (conducted every other year) and the annual Sales Survey.
-For both projects the committee determines what information the APA wants, identifies a firm to conduct the research, works with that firm to develop questionnaire, identifies funding sources for the survey, and works with the PR & Events Committee and APA management to share results with members and to generate media interest in the results.
-For the Sales Survey, the committee also plays a role in encouraging members to submit their results.
-In addition, the committee also looks for relevant data from other organizations to share with APA members.
-Phone meetings are held throughout the year on an as-needed basis.
+The Research Committee is responsible for identifying and distributing data to APA members to help them understand and manage their audio businesses.
+The committee’s two largest projects are the annual Consumer and Sales Surveys.
+For both projects the committee determines what information the APA wants to know, identifies a firm to conduct the research, works with that firm to develop a questionnaire, and works with the PR & Events Committee to share results with members and to generate media interest in the results.
+Meetings are held throughout the year on an as-needed basis.
 Do you have ideas for questions for the Consumer Survey?
 Tell us here.

 Ready to volunteer?

-The APA encourages participation in committees by all of our members.
-Contact APA headquarters and let them connect you with the committee of your choice.
+The APA encourages participation in committees by all of our members!

 Michele served on the board from 2001, as a director and officer, becoming Executive Director in 2015.
-She is a partner in Forte Business Consultants, which provides PR, Sales, Marketing and Business Development services for the publishing industry.
+She is a partner in Forté Business Consulting, which provides PR, Sales, Marketing, and Business Development services for the publishing industry.